 Rumi

 Stars rose over the nocturnal sea.
-The souls of the departed lingering among the olive groves.
+The souls of the departed lingered among the olive groves.
 Beneath the horned moon, Ariadne, daughter of King Minos, traced ancient steps over the earth.
-Beads of malachite on her ankles, and bracelets of red coral on her wrists.
+Beads of malachite were set on her ankles, and bracelets of red coral on her wrists.

 The wind stirred from the White Mountains, and the earth trembled.
-A serpent slithered past her, as stars rained down in a shower of gold over the sea.
+A serpent slithered past her, as stars rained down, in a shower of gold over the sea.

-In the still night lamps were lit, as Ariadne entered the throne room.
-She viewed the frescoes before seating herself beside a porphyry basin.
+In the still night, lamps were lit, as Ariadne entered the throne room.
+She viewed the frescoes, before seating herself beside a porphyry basin.
 The water rippled overhead, wherein she saw the waves of the ocean, and the dwelling of Poseidon.

-Before her own birth, the God of the Sea had sent forth a white bull to prove her father’s right to rule.
-The bull was set to be slaughtered, but the king hoped to trick the god by sacrificing another.
-As always, truth cannot be contained for long, and in his wrath the god called on Aphrodite.
-The goddess of love, bewitched his wife, and Ariadne’s mother, Pasiphaë, to fall in love with the white bull.
+Before her own birth, the God of the Sea had sent forth a white bull, to prove her father”s right to rule.
+The bull was set to be slaughtered, but the king hoped to trick the god, by sacrificing another.
+As always, truth cannot be contained for long and, in his wrath, the god called on Aphrodite.
+The goddess of love bewitched his wife, and Ariadne”s mother, Pasiphaë, to fall in love with the white bull.

 The room darkened, and Ariadne saw the meadow and the wooden bull.
-Saw the creature, half male, half bull that was born of their union.
-For it had been with revulsion, King Minos had flung the child into a labyrinth designed by Daedalus.
-Ariadne felt the passageways curve and turn beneath her.
-Where, there, in the darkness, the Minotaur awaited his sacrifice.
+She saw the creature, half mane, half bull, that was born of their union.
+For, it had been with revulsion, King Minos had flung the child into a labyrinth, designed by Daedalus.
+Ariadne felt the passageways curve and turn beneath her, and there, in the darkness, the Minotaur awaited his sacrifice.

 Leaving the throne room, she closed the doors, walked along the corridor, and into her chamber.
-Ariadne drifted to sleep until the sun rose over the sea, and the bees left the hive.
-From the window she watched two black sailed ships skim the white waves.
+Ariadne drifted to sleep, until the sun rose over the sea, and the bees left the hive.
+From the window, she watched two black-sailed ships skim the white waves.

-Running out into the courtyard, she saw a vast crowd gathered.
-Watching the ships dock in the harbour, as, for the third time, seven young men, and seven virgin girls from Athens arrived on the island of Crete.
+Running out into the courtyard, she saw a vast crowd gathered, watching the ships dock in the harbour as, for the third time, seven young men, and seven virgin girls, from Athens, arrived on the island of Crete.

 The sacrifices were led through the streets in chains, as libations of blood were poured onto the furrowed earth.
 Ariadne walked along the high path, her eyes upon them.
-As from their midst, Theseus, son of the King of Athens, turned and met her gaze.
+From their midst, Theseus, son of the King of Athens, turned and met her gaze.

-Turning away Ariadne sought her friend who told her who the man was.
+Turning away, Ariadne sought her friend, who told her who the man was.
 Walking away, she approached the stone tower of Daedalus.
-There she found the craftsman pouring over plans and calculations.
-For it was his keen mind that had caused King Minos to lock him away from the world.
+There she found the craftsman, pouring over plans and calculations.
+It was because of his keen mind that King Minos had locked him away from the world.

 “How do you and Icarus keep good counsel when you are alone?”
-She asked and he smiled at her.
+She asked, and he smiled at her.

-“Through my mind I walk across the heavens, where Cygnus extends his silver wings, and the stars scatter themselves.
-There in the darkness, in the mind of the cosmos, waves ripple outwards and are folded back in.
+“Through my mind, I walk across the heavens, where Cygnus extends his silver wings, and the stars scatter themselves.
+There, in the darkness, in the mind of the cosmos, waves ripple outwards, and are folded back in.
 It is a moment forever ripening.
-For I may be enclosed in these stone walls, but my mind extends beyond.
-It is part of everything that moves, feels and thinks, and one day…” He trailed off, knowing well the mind of her father, the King, but she replied:
+For, I may be enclosed in these stone walls, but my mind extends beyond.
+It is part of everything that moves, feels, and thinks and, one day…” He trailed off, knowing well the mind of her father, the King, but she replied:

 “…I think of one day too.”
-She smiled at him before continuing.
+She smiled at him, before continuing.
 “Do you still possess plans of the labyrinth?”
 He gave her a look.
 “I am resolved to help Theseus of Athens.”